powelli13/elixir_todo/dev_tech_talk/script.md

 ```
 # My first comment
 40 + 2
+> 42
 2 * 3
+> 6
 10 / 2 # division operator always returns float
+> 5.0
 10 / 2 == 5
+> true
 10 / 2 === 5 # triple equals requires both to be int or float
+> false
 IO.puts("hello world")
+>hello world
+>:ok
 "hello" <> "world"
+>"helloworld"
 # "An atom is a constant whose value is its own name.
 Some other languages call these symbols.
-They are often useful to enumerate over distinct values"
+# They are often useful to enumerate over distinct values"
 :atom
 # true, false and nil are simply atoms
 true == :true
+>true
 is_atom(:alpha)
+>true
 is_atom(false)
+>true
 ```

 ### Lists